 SUNSET SWALLOWS the sun as darkness devours the land, night chasing day chasing night in an eternal cycle forever racing across continents and oceans again and again and again.
-This endless war of light and dark rolls over realms of shadow and grace, lands separated by wide waters to distance their respective peoples.
+This endless war of light and dark rolls over realms of shadow and grace - lands of barren deserts, towering mountains, and lush forests.